 Focus the analytics only on a specific business aspect.
 Last week I stressed analytical focus on the money aspects.
-This week we need to take that focus . . . → Read More: Big Data: Three More Ways to Choose Meaningful Analytics
+This week . . . → Read More: Big Data: Three More Ways to Choose Meaningful Analytics

 The NCAA tournament is going to start in a few weeks, and everyone is going to get their basketball winning prediction bracket ready.
-Quicken Loans, insured by Warren Buffet, is offering $1 billion dollar prize for anyone picking a prefect bracket for the NCAA tournament.
-While the odds for picking a prefect . . . → Read More: Big Data: Three Ways to Choose Meaningful Analytics
+Quicken Loans, insured by Warren Buffet, is offering $1 billion dollar prize for anyone picking a prefect bracket for the NCAA tournament. . . . → Read More: Big Data: Three Ways to Choose Meaningful Analytics

 Today’s big data provides more analysis opportunities and puts greater pressure on every company’s business model to produce profits.
 Now big data analysis can be applied and used to optimize any and all phases of your company’s business model.

 Customer sentiment, website clickstreams, sensor data, geo location data, all operations logs, and any structured or . . . → Read More: Three Ways to Pursue the Correct Big Data Project